 The Company adopted the 2005 Stock Incentive Plan (the "2005 Plan"), which was approved by stockholders at the Company's annual meeting in June 2005.
 Under the 2005 Plan, the Board of Directors has flexibility to determine the type and amount of awards to be granted to eligible participants, who must be employees of the Company or its subsidiaries, directors, officers or consultants to the Company.
-The 2005 Plan provides for grants of incentive stock options, nonqualified stock options, restricted stock awards, stock appreciation rights, and restricted units.
-As of March 31, 2007, the number of shares authorized and reserved for issuance under the 2005 Plan is 4.2 million, subject to an automatic annual increase equal to 4% of the total number of shares of Clarus' common stock outstanding.
+The 2005 Plan provides for grants of incentive stock options, non-qualified stock options, restricted stock awards, stock appreciation rights, and restricted units.
+As of March 31, 2008, the number of shares authorized and reserved for issuance under the 2005 Plan is 4.5 million, subject to an automatic annual increase equal to 4% of the total number of shares of Clarus' common stock outstanding.
 The aggregate number of shares of common stock that may be granted through awards under the 2005 Plan to any employee in any calendar year may not exceed 500,000 shares.
 The 2005 Plan will continue in effect until June 2015 unless terminated sooner.
-As of March 31, 2007, 135,000 stock options awarded under the plan are vested and eligible for exercise.
+As of March 31, 2008, 565,000 stock options have been awarded under the plan of which 317,500 are unvested and 247,500 are vested and eligible for exercise.